 - Word documents that you put online should be saved in .odt format (open document text) instead of .doc or .docx.
 Not everyone has the Office software you need, to open them.
 Same counts for Excel (save as .ods) and Powerpoint (.odp).

-- In Acrobat Pro there is a tool (‘accessibility’) that can check whether your PDF is accessible.
+- In Acrobat Pro there is a tool (‘Accessibility’) that is able to check whether your PDF is accessible.
 You can find it under Tools > Accessibility > Full check.

 Making Office files perfectly accessible is a complicated business, but there are a number of quick wins that you can easily apply yourself.
-To do this, download Acrobat Pro in Zenworks.
+Watch the tutorial video below for a step-by-step explanation.

 The University of Twente has drawn up a concise accessibility statement describing the current efforts to make www.utwente.nl accessible.